-For AD, asthma, PN, and CSU patients taking an initial 600 mg dose, administer each of the two DUPIXENT 300 mg injections at different injection sites.
+For patients with AD, asthma, PN, CSU, and BP taking an initial 600 mg dose, administer each of the two DUPIXENT 300 mg injections at different injection sites.

-For AD, asthma, and CSU patients taking an initial 400 mg dose, administer each of the two DUPIXENT 200 mg injections at different injection sites.
+For patients with AD, asthma, and CSU taking an initial 400 mg dose, administer each of the two DUPIXENT 200 mg injections at different injection sites.